KieranBrannigan/viki-downloader/README.md

 # viki-downloader
 Python selenium scripts for batch downloading subtitles and video files

 Requires a python 3 installation to run the files.
+Also requires ffmpeg installed either system-wide or put in the same folder as the scripts.
-Dependencies can be installed using `-> python -m pip install -r requirements.txt`
+Python dependencies can be installed using `-> python -m pip install -r requirements.txt`

 Link downlaoder:
     Give the url to the viki show.
 Then click the episodes tab, then click enter to run.